rrvt/MakeApp/README.md

 ## Update

+### Update 11/6/20

+Added provisions for loading, storing, displaying and printing various different data types.
+This required significant additions to the library.
+One of the problems tackled with these changes revolves around the fact that printing and displaying the same data is performed by two different threads.
+Thus the original simpleminded approach on having one data structure holding the data to be printed and displayed failed to perform correctly as the threads interfered with each other.
+The solution chosen here is to provide a separate data structure holding the data to be printed and displayed.

+Furthermove explored buttons, combo boxes and edit boxes being added to the ToolBar.
+While these examples perform no useful services they do perform.

 ### Update 9/10/20
 Library improvement project.
 Changed the Expandable Array classes, added templates for a pointer only class in the ExpandableP class definition.
 It turned out I was defining this RcdPtr class many times